chintitomasud3/MyNotes/Security Concepts/RiskManagement.md

 ## 4. Risk Treatment (Mitigation)
 **What It Is:** Developing strategies to manage risks effectively.
 **Options Include:**
 - **Avoidance:** Changing plans to sidestep the risk.
+Risk Avoidance changes the businesss practices to make  a risk irrelevant.
-- **Reduction:** Implementing measures to reduce the impact or likelihood of the risk.
+- **Reduction /mitigation:** Implementing measures to reduce the impact or likelihood of the risk.
 - **Transfer:** Outsourcing the risk to another party (e.g., insurance).
 - **Acceptance:** Acknowledging the risk and deciding to take it on.